Description: Local lesbian goes out and sees what her city has to offer. Local lesbian writes about it.

 She drove me back home.
 We went on one other date a few days later.
 We kissed.
 That was it.

 Honorable Mention: DragonflyHill Urban Farm.
 It is located in Echo Park.
 It is “an urban farm, a community space, and a place for weary travelers.”
 It is also the location for the lesbian web series Lavender Collective.
-If you’re ever visiting LA, this beautiful establishment that is run by some of the most creative and hardworking people I have ever met is where you want to spend the night.
+If you’re ever visiting LA, this beautiful establishment that is run by some of the most creative and hardworking people I have ever met, is definitely worth checking out.